Viki-coding/GAA_STORE/README.md

 <h2>UX</h2>

-When you land on our site it is immediately obvious what the site is and conveys the message of
+When you land on our site it is immediately obvious what the site is and conveys the message of passion about the sport of hurling with the iconic hero image of a helmet and hurl.
+Hurling is a historic and deep rooted game and lifestyle in Ireland.

+The site is easy to navigate, there is an immeadiate call to action button 'Shop for Hurleys Now'.